Flight Delay Rights

 Your flight delay rights depend on fulfilling a few simple criteria.
 Use the following checklist to determine if you’re eligible.

-Whether or not you are eligible for late flight compensation is calculated based on the time of arrival at your destination airport and not the time of departure.
-That means your flight delay must cause you to arrive at your destination at least 3 hours later than planned.
+Your eligibility for flight delay compensation is based on your arrival time at the destination airport, not your departure time.
+This means the delay must cause you to arrive at your destination at least 3 hours later than scheduled.

-What does “arrival” mean?
-Your plane has arrived when it opens at least one of its doors.
+What does 'arrival' mean?
+Your flight is considered to have arrived when at least one of the plane's doors is opened.
 Check your watch!
-If you’re at least 3 hours later than your original expected arrival time, you could be entitled to airline delay compensation.
+If you're at least 3 hours later than your originally scheduled arrival time, you may be entitled to airline delay compensation.

 How Much Compensation Am I Owed for a Delayed Flight?

 Once you determine you meet all the criteria, the next step is to calculate your payout.
 Compensation payouts range from €250–600.
-The total amount of late flight compensation you are owed depends on the length of your journey and for how long you were delayed, rather than how much the ticket cost.
-Take a look at the chart below to determine how much you could collect.
+The total amount of flight delay compensation you're entitled to depends on the length of your journey and the duration of the delay, rather than the cost of your ticket.
+Check the chart below to see how much you could receive.

 Delay to your arrival Flight distance Compensation